groonga/groonga.org/en/_posts/2022-12-21-pgroonga-supabase.md

 ## PGroonga is supported on Supabase!

-[Supabase](https://supabase.com/) is an open source Firebase alternative that provides all the backend features such as a Postgres database,
+[Supabase](https://supabase.com/) is an open source Firebase alternative that provides all the backend features such as a Postgres database.

 Now, [PGroonga](https://pgroonga.github.io/) is happy to announce that it works natively on Supabase!